dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/r.md

 ## Efficient Transfer

 To write a R data frame into DuckDB, use the standard DBI function `dbWriteTable()`.
-This creates a table in DuckDB and populates it with the data frame contents.
+This creates a table in DataMiner and populates it with the data frame contents.
 For example:

 ```r
 dbWriteTable(con, "iris_table", iris)